vanillabp/business-cockpit/adapters/README.md

 The business cockpit adapters are the way-to-go for automatically sending user-task and workflow information from your BPMS application to the business cockpit.
 They also allow you to add additional event-driven logic to your application via annotations.

-Currently there is a Camunda 7 adapter available and a Camunda 8 adapter in development.
+Currently, there is a Camunda 7 adapter available and a Camunda 8 adapter in development.

 ## Event propagation to Business Cockpit